 Growing up in Hertfordshire, Paige was immersed into the world of musical theatre from a young age.
 She attended the Aida Foster Theatre School, alongside alumni like Barbra Windsor and Marti Webb.
 After training, her West End debut was imminent, and she was cast in the ensemble of Hair at the Shaftesbury Theatre where she stayed from 1968-1970.

 In 1978, Paige was cast as the titular character in the world premiere of Evita at the Prince Edward Theatre.
-Her performance as Eva Peron was highly praised, Michael Billington from The Guardian said: “Elaine Paige, who has a powerful voice, offers us not a multi-dimensional Evita but a series of lightning impressions.”
+Her performance as Eva Peron was highly praised, with Michael Billington from The Guardian writing: “Elaine Paige, who has a powerful voice, offers us not a multi-dimensional Evita but a series of lightning impressions.”
 She won her only Olivier Award for Best Performance in a Musical as Eva Peron, and stayed in the role until 1980.

-From one Andrew Lloyd Webber musical to another, as Paige returned to the New London Theatre in 1981.
+Moving from one Andrew Lloyd Webber musical to another, Paige returned to the New London Theatre in 1981.
 This time, she originated the role of Grizabella in Cats, taking on the character after Judi Dench was forced to pull out.
 The 1980s was jam-packed for Paige, starring in Abbacadabra at the Lyric Hammersmith, as well as two Olivier Award-nominated performances as Florence in Chess and Reno Sweeney in Anything Goes.